 .

-He lives in Chicago and has three awesome kids, whom he loves just a little bit more than he loves Diet Coke.
-You can find him on Mastodon at @mattstratton@hachyderm.io.
+He lives in Chicago and has three awesome kids and two Australian Shepherds, whom he loves just a little bit more than he loves Diet Coke.